mamedov-ma/HW_VM_tasks/Stack/README.md

 make
 ```

 You can also run `CMake Tests`.
 To do so, run `ctest` in build directory after building.
-It will take about a minute to run all the tests.